Send the link below via email or IMCopy

 Vedanta's viewpoint on the mountain of Niyam Raja is that it contains the valuable resource of bauxite which can be used for making aluminum.
-Vedanta values making a good profit for its stakeholders.
-It is a business and must make money to survive.
-If it doesn't it will close and many people will lose their jobs.
 To make sure that they can get the bauxite Vedanta has taken quite a few actions.
 They have got permission from the Indian government to use the land.
 They have made a media campaign to show that they are a good company that cares about people, and they have put aside money to build the Dongria Kondh new homes.

 More short clips here too.

 Now, write the same paragraph but for survival international or the Dongria Kondh.
-You paragraph should explain the point of view, values and actions of the group.
+You paragraph should explain the point of view and actions of the group.

 We will look at how views, values and actions go together

 This is what you will do in your assessment... it is also a very useful skill when thinking about any news story